SkillZoneBot/docs/docs/moderation/clear.md

 ---

 # Clear
-With **SkillZone** you can easily clear up to 100 messages from a chat or a member.
+With **Tenpa** you can easily clear up to 100 messages from a chat or a member.

 ## How to use?
 #### Clear chat